daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Finally, if the focus has yet to grant some kind of defense, a defensive ability could be provided here.

-**Rang 5:** Choose an ability that allows the character to branch out slightly---perhaps one like Expert Skill that allows them to automatically succeed on a task they're trained in.
+**Rang 5:** Choose an ability that allows the character to branch out slightly---perhaps one like Compétence d'expert that allows them to automatically succeed on a task they're trained in.
 Alternatively, if a nonstandard benefit was provided at Rang 4, provide the benefits suggested at Rang 4 here.

 **Rang 6:** Choose two high-Rang abilities.
 Give both of them as options for the focus; a PJ will choose one ou the other.